Hermit-commits-code/QuickTaskCreator/README.md

 3. Set up your Slack app credentials
 4. Run locally: `node index.js` (or `npm start`)
 5. **Test Block Kit buttons:** Use `/task <description>` or the "Create Task" shortcut.
 You should see Complete, Edit, and Delete buttons on each task message in Slack.
+6. **Daily digest:** By default, a summary of open tasks is sent to the configured channel every morning at 9am.
+Use `/setdigestchannel <channel_id>` to change the channel.

 ## Roadmap